jarvisteach/appJar/docs/mkdocs/docs/pythonDevWidgets.md

-#Widgets Under Development
+#Beta Widgets
 ----
-The following widgets are **under development**.
+The following widgets are in [beta](https://en.wikipedia.org/wiki/Software_release_life_cycle#BETA).
-They're included in the library, but offer limited functionality, and are still buggy.
+They're available and in use, they're just not quite complete, and not fully tested...

 ###MicroBit Emulator
 ---